gnowoel/gnowoel.github.io/_posts/2015-07-28-not-yet-a-static-site-generator.markdown

 To reduce IO, the same file should never be read from the hard disk more than once.
 If a file has changed, only the related files, rather than the whole site, would be regenerated.

-The blogging software would model Jekyll but be written in Node.js.
+The blogging software would model Jekyll but written in Node.js.

 I call it [Blogware](https://github.com/gnowoel/blogware).